joelnitta/readmedown/README.md

 remotes::install_github("joelnitta/readmedown")
 ```

-## Usage
+## Motivation

 Data README files are very important sources of metadata that describe
 how other people can use the data you have made available in a
 repository (such as [FigShare](https://figshare.com/) or
 [Dryad](https://datadryad.org/stash)).

-Best practices for data README files are to include as much information
+[Best practices for data README
+files](https://datadryad.org/stash/faq#metadata) are to include as much
-as possible about the format of each included data file.
+information as possible about the format of each data file.
 This can be
 tedious to track manually.
 By using
 [Rmarkdown](https://bookdown.org/yihui/rmarkdown/), one can insert
 summary statistics, names of variables, etc., directly into the output
 document.
 This ensures your README files are accurate and saves time
 if/when your data changes!

+## Usage

-For example, the `desc_data()` helps describe dataframes.
-It throws an
+For example, the `desc_data()` function helps describe dataframes.
+It
-error if you description of the data is wrong, thereby ensuring that the
+throws an error if your description of the data is wrong, thereby
-README is accurate:
+ensuring that the README is accurate:

 ``` r
 library(readmedown)